terrhorn/terrhorn.github.io/terry-horner-resume.md

 **Endurance Athletics & Goal Achievement**
 - Completed Race Across America (2,900+ miles) in 6 days, 18 hours, 33 minutes with 8-person team to raise money for Akron Children's Hospital
 - Completed Race Across the West (928 miles) in 66 hours, 18 minutes to raise money for the LeBron James Family Foundation
-- Finished American Triple-T (ultra-distance triathlon) three times, and Ironman 70.3 thirteen times, demonstrating sustained mental fortitude
+- Finished American Triple-T (ultra-distance triathlon) three times, and Ironman 70.3 thirteen times

 **Leadership Philosophy & Approach**
 - **Servant Leadership**: "Leading from the trenches" approach with hands-on technical involvement and team development focus